A Simple Guide to Guitar Intervals and How To Quickly Learn Them

 Perfect intervals are in a category of their own.
 They include the unison (1st), 4th, 5th, and octave (8th).
 These intervals are called "perfect" because of their harmonic stability—they sound clear, consonant, and are often the foundation of chords and melodies.

-• Perfect 4th (P4): The perfect 4th is the distance from the root to the fourth note of the scale.
-In C major, this would be from C to F, which has a strong, harmonious sound.
+• Perfect 4th (P4): The perfect 4th is the distance from the root to the fourth note of the major scale.
+In C major, this would be from C to F, which has a strong, stable sound.

 • Perfect 5th (P5): The perfect 5th is the distance from the root to the fifth note.
-In C major, C to G is a perfect 5th and is one of the most stable and consonant intervals, frequently used in chords and melodies.
+In C major, C to G is a perfect 5th and is one of the most strong and stable intervals.

 • Perfect Octave (P8): The octave is the interval between the root and the eighth note, essentially the same note but higher in pitch.
-For example, C to the next higher C is a perfect octave, creating a sense of completeness.
+For example, C to the next higher C is a perfect octave.
+Its power (as a power interval) comes from the fact that it is the same note but provides extra power as each note is a sort of reinforcement for the other one.

 WHY MAJOR, MINOR, AND PERFECT?